alan-roth/raspberrypi_DMX_lights/README.md

 cd qlcplus
 git pull

 3) Compile it.
 This step will take quite a while.
-Run the following code to compile - if it gives you errors, its probably missing a depdendency that may need to be installed. qmake make
+Run the following code to compile - if it gives you errors, its probably missing a dependency that may need to be installed. qmake make